SMAPPNYU/smapphowto/requesting_a_collection.md

 "God is good."

+You could also structure the above query like so (without commas):

+"good", "world" and it would give you the same tweets like so:

+"I am a very good person, I live in a wonderful world."

+or a tweet like so:

+"I love the world."

+or:

+"God is good."

 So to request for tweets with these terms to be collected on the twitter streaming API like in an email you would say something like:

 " Good morning guys, could I get these terms collected on: 'good society', 'dystopian, evil', 'unjust, system' "

 which would collect tweets with 'good' AND 'society', 'dystopian' OR 'evil' (or both), 'unjust' OR 'system' (or both).

+Read more about the track component (the stuff above in 1- and 2-) from the twitter streaming API docs: <a href="https://dev.twitter.com/streaming/overview/request-parameters#track"> https://dev.twitter.com/streaming/overview/request-parameters#track</a>

+You can read about the specific fields we match against (we only support track, follow, and location, which internally we refer to as geo): <a href="https://dev.twitter.com/streaming/reference/post/statuses/filter">https://dev.twitter.com/streaming/reference/post/statuses/filter</a>

 ##2.
 We need a list of terms you want post filtered.